camcl/genotypooler/README.md

 # genotypooler

 ## Description
-This project implements SNP genotypes pooling simulation in the [DNA Sudoku style by Y. Erlich](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2704425/pdf/1243.pdf/?tool=EBI).
+This project implements a simulation of SNP genotype pooling with a simple shifted transversal design.
 The block size chosen for the pooling design is 4*4, with 8 pools and a design weight of 2.
 The encoding and decoding part of the pooling procedure can be represented as follows: ![Pooling simulation on genotypes in the DNA Sudoku style](pooling-sim-gtgl.png) where {0, 1, 2, -1} are the allelic dosages from the true genotypes values at one SNP of any sample in (a). {0, 1, 2, -1} stand for